adam-p/yesterday-i-learned/random.md

 1. [BEST rolls you can buy: Charmin.
 BEST rolls at low cost: Great Value at Wal-Mart or Kirkland at CostCo.][reddit 18]
 1. [Alba, or Albion][wikipedia 36], used to stand for the island of Britain.
 1. Saudi Arabia has the [fourth highest military expenditure in the world][wikipedia 38], but still just 10% of the US'.
-1. [Kingdom of] Saudi Arabia happens to mean the kingdom of Muhammad ibn Saud, well, a king from... wait for it... [the house of Saud][wikipedia 39].
+1. [Kingdom of] Saudi Arabia happens to mean the kingdom of Muhammad bin Saud, well, a king from... wait for it... [the house of Saud][wikipedia 39].
 1. [The state of Virginia][wikipedia 40] was the most populous state during the 1800s, and was the state with the most presidents (7).
 1. The [USS Monitor][wikipedia 41], the ugliest warship at the time, had 47 patentable inventions that made it the best warship at the time.
 Then, because of how good it was, it was lost at sea just a year after it was laid down.
 1. Ulysses is derived from *Ulixes*, the Latin name for Odysseus, a character in ancient Greek literature.